NIAEFEUP/slides/web-workshop/presentation.md

 # Forms, inputs and labels

-Forms are used for basic interaction with the server or through javascript
+Forms are used for basic interaction with the server or through JavaScript

 .horizontal[